 “A Brute Force attack is a form of cybersecurity attack where the attacker uses a trial and error approach to decode passwords.
 Most likely they are using a program or a bot to generate likely passwords or even random character sets.”

 If they get the right combination of username and password then they can get into your systems and your company data and/or your customer data has now been exposed.
-There is also a specific type of Brute Force attack, known as a Dictionary Attack, where instead of using just random character sets, the attackers use lists of common usernames and passwords.
-These lists are often obtained from other hackers that have breached other systems.
+There is also a specific type of Brute Force attack, known as a Dictionary Attack, where instead of using just random character sets, the attackers use lists of common words or phrases to guess passwords.
+There is yet another type of Brute Force attack known as Credential Stuffing which uses actual usernames and passwords that have been obtained from others, for example, when credentials are obtained from a system being hacked.
 So you know the problem is out there, but how can you detect it and even more importantly how can you prevent it?

 How to Detect a Brute Force Attack